-Faculty Director of Engaged Learning and Innovation and Core Faculty, Center for Positive Organizations
+Faculty Director of Engaged Learning and Innovation, Center for Positive Organizations

 Lecturer, Ross School of Business, University of Michigan